lcxfs1991/html-res-webpack-plugin/README.md

 - `jsHash`: "[name]" + config.chunkhash + ".js" (example)
 - `cssHash`:  "[name]" + config.chunkhash + ".css" (example)
 - `htmlMinify`: please checkout `html-minifier`[https://github.com/kangax/html-minifier] to see detail options.
 If set false | null, html files won't be compressed.
+- 'isHotReload': if set true, <link> tags will be ignored

 ## Last Words
 Since this is still v0.0.1, I may miss some project senarios.
 Please try this plugin and push any issues.
 I will help you solve the problem ASAP(usually within 24 hours).